ginobilinie/codeBook/README.md

 181. insertionSortList.cpp: simple linked list process.
 Pay attention to the head cases.
 Insertion sort: every time we choose one value (from left to right), and insert it to the proper location in the already-sorted-list.

+182. sortList_mergeSort.cpp: sort the linked list with mergeSort algorithm, sort and merge.

 # old
 for fun, forever